Data Up to Date as of:

 Background

 Conclusive scientific evidence documents that SHS causes premature death and disease in children and adults who do not smoke.
-Among adults, exposure to SHS has immediate adverse effects on the cardiovascular system, and long-term exposure to SHS causes coronary heart disease and lung cancer.
+Among adults, exposure to SHS has immediate adverse effects on the cardiovascular system, and long-term exposure to SHS causes coronary heart disease, stroke, and lung cancer.
 Children exposed to SHS are at increased risk for sudden infant death syndrome, acute respiratory infections, middle ear disease, more severe asthma, respiratory symptoms, and slowed lung growth.

-There is no risk-free level of exposure to SHS, and only eliminating smoking in indoor spaces fully protects nonsmokers from exposure to SHS.
-Exposure to SHS among nonsmokers can be assessed by measurement of cotinine, a metabolite of nicotine.
-While cotinine levels may vary by individual due to the speed of nicotine metabolism and cotinine clearance, detection of cotinine above a minimum threshold is a validated measure of exposure to SHS in nonsmokers.
+There is no risk-free level of exposure to SHS, and eliminating smoking in indoor spaces is the only way to fully protect people who do not smoke from exposure to SHS.
+Exposure to SHS among nonsmoking persons can be assessed by measurement of cotinine, a metabolite of nicotine.
+While cotinine levels may vary by individual due to the speed of nicotine metabolism and cotinine clearance, detection of cotinine above a minimum threshold is a validated measure of exposure to SHS in people who do not smoke.

 Measure